jesse10klein/SwyftxWrapper.js/MethodReference.md

 # swyftxwrapper.js Usage Guide

-This usage guide aims to explain some of the more complex endpoints of the wrapper.

 ## Ordering

 When making an order using the wrapper, you should always keep in mind that the default primary currency is USD.
 So make sure to make any conversions if needed.